 Working to talk less and do more, we are committed to resisting the structures that oppress people and standing with those who suffer under the weight of oppressive systems, being guided always by our commitment to Global Human Rights.

-Pastor: Currently MCCBR is looking for the next Pastor, led by God to lead the congregation into the next chapter of our spiritual journey.
+Gap Pastor: MCC Baton Rouge is proud to announce James Hartman as our Gap Pastor, effective Spetember 1, as we begin the search for our next Pastor, who will be led by God to lead the congregation into the next chapter of our spiritual journey.

 Board of Directors: Rhonda Waldrop, Vice-Moderator; Morris Welch, Treasurer; Kellie Taylor-White, Clerk; Leslie Palmer, Member-At-Large.